-- Federal tax offset and state incentives worth up to 45% of eligible development costs
+- Federal and state tax offsets worth up to 45% of development costs

 - Deep pools of creative and tech talent

 - Support for 24-hour games development cycles

 - A track record of critically and commercially successful IP

 Our higher education colleges graduate 100,000 tech and creative students per year.
 Around 3,000 have specific games-related qualifications.